raelovejoy/raelovejoy/README.md

 (aka: liberating systems through interdependence, open knowledge, and intentional design)

 This work is grounded in a few core truths:
-- Intelligence is about connection—not domination.
+- 🧠 Intelligence is connection—not domination
-- Liberation depends on interdependence—not isolation.
+- 🤝 Liberation depends on interdependence—not isolation
-- Joy is a meaningful signal that systems are harmonizing.
-- Systems are alive and evolving.
+- 🕸 Systems are alive and evolving
-- Knowledge should be compostable, remixable, and shared.
+- 🪱 Knowledge should be compostable, remixable, and shared
-- Love is how we relate—within and across systems.
+- ❤️ Love is how we relate—within and across systems

 Tuning, sharing, co-creating:
 Signals, structures, meanings, maps.